 Toddler students are welcome to wear costumes and enjoy special activities during regular class time.tNo candy, please!

 Early Childhood Classes begin at 9:30 am with special festivities until noon.
 Costumes are welcome.
 See class sign-ups for necessities.
 No candy, please!
-Noon pick-up optional for Enrichment and Prep.
+Noon pick-up optional for Prep students.

-Elementary students are welcome to bring costumes to change into for a party at 1:00 pm.
-Early pick-up at 3:00 pm!
+Elementary students are welcome to bring costumes to change into for a party from 1:30 - 3:00 pm.
 See class sign-up for necessities.
 No candy, violent or grotesque costumes please9t

-Jeremy Ranch Coffee Talk, 9:00 am in the lobby.
+Coffee Talk 9:00 - 10:00 am in the office.
 Please join us for some adult conversation!

 Safety at Home and School

 The week before school started the entire faculty spent several hours discussing safety procedures for every aspect of the school day.
 We reviewed procedures for earthquake, fire and lock down drills.
 We've updated our CPR and first aid training.
 The first several weeks of school safety information was reviewed with all classes on age-appropriate levels.
-We will soon conduct our first fire drill of the school year followed by earthquake and lockdown drills which should make for exciting dinner table conversation.
+Deputies Daley and Bates spoke to the student body on safety.
+The EC classes visited the Fire Department and learned more about fire safety.
+We conducted our first fire drill of the school year followed by earthquake and lockdown drills which should make for exciting dinner table conversation.

 At home you can reinforce safety rules by making sure your whole family knows what the smoke alarm sounds like, two ways out of every room and where to meet outside in case of fire.
 Make sure your child knows her whole name and phone number.
 Children 4 years old and up should know their addresses as well.
 As at school, if a stranger talks to your child the child should immediately come tell you.
 Practice a family password, just in case someone unfamiliar should pick them up.
+(And let us know or we won't let them in the door!)
 Make sure dangerous chemicals are placed out of your child's reach and far from food items.
 And of course, seat belts should be worn in the car every single time you get in, without exception.

 Most of us came to Park City to raise our children in a safe environment.
 With a little vigilance we can keep it that way for a long time.